The USUAA Assembly is comprised of a President, Vice President, 10 Senators, 14 Delegates, and 3 Liaisons.

 The Vice President oversees internal matters of the USUAA organization.
 The Vice President is an ex-officio member of all sub-committees of the USUAA Assembly and they appoint the Sergeant-At-Arms.
 The VP performs the duties of the President in the event of temporary absence.
 The Vice President will automatically take over the position of President in the event of a Presidential resignation, impeachment, recall, or other incapacity.

 The USUAA President and Vice President are elected by the student body in the spring general election.
 For more information about elections, please see the USUAA Election Board webpage.

 Executive positions are assigned to sitting Senators and Delegates at the beginning of every spring and fall semester.

 The Speaker of the Assembly is responsible for calling, setting the agenda, and chairing all meetings of the Assembly, as well as serving as the advisory voice of the Assembly to the President and Vice President.

-Senators are elected by the student body during the UAA General Election (in fall and spring) or collect signatures through the Petition Packet process to join the Assembly
+Senators are elected by the student body during the UAA General Election (in spring) or collect signatures through the Petition Packet process to join the Assembly.

 There are two Delegates from each College that serve on the USUAA Assembly.

 Delegates are similar to Senators and Liaisons but are elected as representatives of their respective College to represent the specific needs of that student population.
 Delegates are responsible for researching, drafting, and voting on legislation dealing with student issues in order to enhance the quality of education and life for both current and future UAA students.